9 Experiments

 Experimental analysis is a common use case for the marginaleffects package, which provides researchers with a powerful toolkit for estimating treatment effects, interpreting interactions, and visualizing results across a variety of experimental designs.

-This chapter illustrates the application of marginaleffects through three widely used experimental setups: the average treatment effect with a single randomized treatment, a 2-by-2 factorial experiment, and a forced choice conjoint experiment.
-These examples will demonstrate the flexibility and ease of using marginaleffects to analyze experimental data.
+This chapter illustrates the application of marginaleffects through two widely used contexts: estimating the average treatment effect of a single randomized treatment, and a 2-by-2 factorial experiment.
+The marginaleffects.com website hosts more tutorials to guide the analysis and interpretation of a variety of research designs, including forced-choice conjoint experiments.

 In this section, we explain regression adjustment, a method that helps improve the precision of treatment effect estimates in experiments.
 We will use the same HIV experiment data from Thornton (2008) as in previous chapters.
 In this experiment, the outcome is a binary variable that shows whether individuals travelled to the clinic to learn their HIV status.
 The treatment is a financial incentive, randomly given to participants, with the goal of encouraging testing.

 Since the treatment was randomized, we can estimate the average treatment effect (ATE) using a linear regression on the binary outcome.
-This is also called a linear probability model:
+This is the so-called “linear probability model.”

 library(marginaleffects)